 I would definitely talk to him about it, though.
 Ask him if you not being able to hang out because of your dad is the real reason he’s ending things.
 If it is, and he still seems resolved to break things off, I would just let it end.
 You don’t want to be with someone who refuses to see reason and tells you things won’t work for the smallest things.

-Anonymous asked: Okay so I met a guy who is italian, if I understand well he falls in love with me and I fall in love with him.
+Anonymous said: Okay so I met a guy who is italian, if I understand well he falls in love with me and I fall in love with him.
 I mean he was always looking at me, someone told one of his friend to tell me he loves me, his friend ask me how old I am and he turns to him and said something I didn't understand (I'm french), when we said our goodbyes, I kissed his cheek and everyone wolf whistles us.
 I want to work things out between us but I'm scared he already replace me or that he forget me.
 What should I do?

 I’m in no place to judge what feelings you may or may not have had for him, but love is a lot deeper of an emotion than most people realize.
 So be aware that infatuation and love are two extremely different things.